Rougarou Fest

 Looking for a Halloween-season celebration that’s spooky, swampy, and full of Louisiana flavor?
-Look no further than Rougarou Fest—Houma’s award-winning celebration of folklore, culture, and all things creepy-cool.
-Named one of the Top 20 Events in the Southeast by the Southeast Tourism Society, this quirky festival brings the legendary Cajun werewolf (the rougarou!) to life with a mix of costumed fun, live music, and bayou-style revelry.
+Look no further than Rougarou Fest.
+Houma’s award-winning celebration of folklore, culture, and all things creepy-cool was named Festival of the Year by Louisiana Travel Association.
+This quirky festival brings the legendary Cajun werewolf (the rougarou!) to life with a mix of costumed fun, live music, and bayou-style revelry.

-From the vibrant Krewe Ga Rou parade to costume contests, swamp pop bands, and eerie art installations, the Rougarou Fest is unlike anything else in the country.
+From the vibrant Krewe Ga Rou parade to a costume contest, live music, and a Folklife Village, the Rougarou Fest is unlike anything else in the country.
 Come for the folklore, stay for the food, and leave with memories you’ll howl about all year long.

 Festival Tips